CNES projects library

 Ariane 5

-Ariane 5 is an evolutionary launcher.
-Five variants have been built in two decades to accommodate increasingly heavier satellites and meet the needs of institutional and commercial customers.
-Only one variant—Ariane 5 ECA—is currently commercially operated.
+Ariane 5 was an evolutionary launcher.
+Five variants were built in two decades to accommodate increasingly heavier satellites and meet the needs of institutional and commercial customers.
+The last commercially operated variant was Ariane 5 ECA.

-Ariane 5 is set to be replaced by Ariane 6, a cheaper, even more powerful and versatile vehicle scheduled to make its maiden flight in late 2023.
+Ariane 5 was operated from the Guiana Space Centre in Kourou, alongside the Vega and Vega-C light launchers.
+Ariane 5 is set to be replaced by Ariane 6, a cheaper, even more powerful and versatile vehicle scheduled to make its maiden flight in 2024.